Mediation Analysis Synthetic Control: The Mediation Analysis Synthetic Control Method

-The effects of interest with regard to unit 1 are the total effect, $\alpha_{1t}$, which compares the outcomes the treated unit would get with and without the intervention; the direct effect, $\theta_{1t}(M_{1t}(1))$, which compares the treated potential outcome \textit{with} the intervention and the outcome \textit{without} intervention but where the mediator is set to the value it would have taken with the intervention; and the indirect effect, $\delta_{1t}(0)$, which measures the effect of pushing the mediator to its level under the intervention but without implementing the intervention.
-All parameters are assumed to be zero in the pre-intervention period and are in the post-intervention period defined as
+The effects of interest with regard to unit 1 are the total effect, $\alpha_{1t}$, which compares the outcomes the treated unit would get with and without the intervention; the direct effect, $\theta_{1t}(M_{1t}(1))$, which compares the treated unit potential outcome \textit{with} the intervention and the outcome \textit{without} intervention when the mediator is set to the value it would have taken with the intervention; and the indirect effect, $\delta_{1t}(0)$, which measures the effect of pushing the mediator to its level under the intervention but without implementing the intervention.
+All parameters are assumed to be zero in the pre-intervention period.
+In the post-intervention period they are defined as

 It is easy to see that the total effect, $\alpha_{1t}$, can be decomposed into\footnote{In the mediation literature the following alternative decomposition is often also considered: